jcdubacq/compile-latex/README.md

 `":"` and one option (without any excess spaces), will be considered as an option.
 These options will not be stored for later invocations, since they are in the file anyway.

+Another format for in-file options is as follows: one or more percent char, zero or more spaces, the string `compile-latex`, one or more spaces, the string `"options"` (remark the plural), zero or more spaces, the string `":"` and options separated by spaces (spaces at the end or the beginning will be removed).
+The options can embed spaces;
+they will be quoted (see ["QUOTING"](#quoting)) (thus, do not forget to quote the other chars if you ever need them).

 # QUOTING